emirunlu/CS534Fa17_emir.unluturk_deniz.seyidoglu/README.md

 #### Symbols

-⋅⋅⋅In the symbols folder, there are six different symbols.
-⋅⋅⋅These are Bottle, Keys, Sword, Skull, Hat, and Pistol.
-⋅⋅⋅These symbols are the very core of the game.
-In order to ⋅⋅⋅make them tidy, we also have an abstract class called ⋅⋅⋅`symbol` that forces other symbols to behave the same.
-⋅⋅⋅Please do keep that in mind while developing the code, ⋅⋅⋅if some function is behaviourly same, include it to the ⋅⋅⋅symbol class.
+⋅⋅⋅In the symbols folder, there are six different symbols.⋅⋅ ⋅⋅⋅These are Bottle, Keys, Sword, Skull, Hat, and Pistol.⋅⋅ ⋅⋅⋅These symbols are the very core of the game.
+In order to⋅⋅ ⋅⋅⋅make them tidy, we also have an abstract class called⋅⋅ ⋅⋅⋅`symbol` that forces other symbols to behave the same.⋅⋅ ⋅⋅⋅Please do keep that in mind while developing the code,⋅⋅ ⋅⋅⋅if some function is behaviourly same, include it to the⋅⋅ ⋅⋅⋅symbol class.⋅⋅

 #### Map

-⋅⋅⋅In the map folder, we have things that create the map.
-⋅⋅⋅One cell contains a symbol and one segment contains 6 ⋅⋅⋅of these cells.
-A map also contains pirates which move ⋅⋅⋅according to players.
+⋅⋅⋅In the map folder, we have things that create the map.⋅⋅ ⋅⋅⋅One cell contains a symbol and one segment contains 6⋅⋅ ⋅⋅⋅of these cells.
+A map also contains pirates which move⋅⋅ ⋅⋅⋅according to players.⋅⋅

 #### Game

-⋅⋅⋅In the game folder, currently we have cards and map.
-⋅⋅⋅These things are the highest classes that holds information ⋅⋅⋅and/or collection of other sub classes.
+⋅⋅⋅In the game folder, currently we have cards and map.⋅⋅ ⋅⋅⋅These things are the highest classes that holds information⋅⋅ ⋅⋅⋅and/or collection of other sub classes.⋅⋅

 ## Testing